knowercoder/UsefulShaders/README.md

 ### Post processing - Fullscreen Shaders

-To visualize the prost process effect, assign the shader material to 'Full screen pass render feature' in the URP renderer asset and enable it.
+To visualize the post-process effect, assign the shader material to the 'Full screen pass render feature' in the URP renderer asset and enable it.

 | Screen Warp | Toon Outline |
 | :-------------------------: | :-------------------------: |